 -

-These seminars are aimed at conceptual developments in the theory of history of anthropology, and at debates on comparative histories of anthropology.
+These seminars are aimed at developments in theory and history of anthropology, and at debates on comparative histories of anthropology in Asia and the Pacific.
+They also provide an opportunity for exchange with scholars and anthropologists doing fieldwork in Timor Leste.

 CEMRI – Centre of Studies on Migrations and Intercultural Relations, Open University (Lisbon)